-When you are using our secure online donation pages, your donation is processed by a third party payment processor, who specialises in the secure online capture and processing of credit/debit card transactions.
+Third Party Product Providers we work in association with: When you are using our secure online donation pages, your donation is processed by a third party payment processor, who specialises in the secure online capture and processing of credit/debit card transactions.
 If you have any questions regarding secure transactions, please contact us.

-How you can access and update your information
+How you can update your information

 Security precautions in place to protect the loss, misuse or alteration of your information